frankieavina/BVT_Discord_Bot_V1.0/README.md

   - if the user is new it will add the user to the database (MySQL)
   - if it is an existing user do nothing

--Notification when users join, exit, or change a specific Discord Channel
+- Notification when users join, exit, or change a specific Discord Channel

 This will help with additional permission needed to get additional information from users :